redpanda-data/console/README.md

 ### Installing

-We offer pre built docker images for RP Console, a Helm chart and a Terraform module to make the installation as comfortable as possible for you.
+We offer pre-built docker images for RP Console, a Helm chart, and a Terraform module to make the installation as comfortable as possible for you.
 Please take a look at our dedicated [Installation documentation](https://docs.redpanda.com/docs/console/installation/).

 ### Quick Start